 Located just a few degrees below the equator, the climate is tropical year round although it is moderated by the sea air.
 Being tropical it is generally sunny with frequent but short bursts of rain.
 Humidity is usually high, particularly inland, but is significantly lower on the smaller islands and aboard ship.
 We do not operate in January and February when it tends to rain the most, instead we use this time for maintenance and well deserved crew holidays.
 This ensures that our boats are always in top notch condition, that the crew is relaxed and efficient, and that the customers will be guaranteed to be diving in the best seasons possible.

 We visit villages to see local singing and dancing as well as see the amazing carvings in the Marovo Lagoon area (on trips 10 days or longer).
-We also have a standup paddle board for guests to use and if you are keen we can arrange a try in a local dug out canoe.
+We also have two kayaks for guests to use and if you are keen we can arrange a try in a local dug out canoe.
 If you like fishing, the crew will gladly take you out for some early morning or evening hand-lining for tuna, plan on having your catch for sashimi that evening.

 Yes.
 We arrange a village visit at least once on every trip.
 If we're anchored off a village the islanders will come out in their canoes to sell us fruit and vegetables, or just to check out what's going on.
 The children are a real delight, they are naturals playing about in the water or in their dugout canoes.
 On a 10 night or longer trip we will also visit some villages to see the famous wood carvings of the Marovo Lagoon area.

 Yes, we have a selection of rental equipment on board.
 It is available to rent for the whole trip or on a daily basis.
 If you'd like to rent equipment for the full trip it is best to book in advance by emailing us direct or through your agent.
 For current rates check out our rental gear rates.
 Weights, weight belts and tanks are all included in the price of the trip.